Anna Duggar Gushes About Her 10 Years With Husband Josh, Calls It A ‘Wonderful Adventure’

 Anna Duggar is celebrating her family with a rare Instagram post that features her husband Josh.
 The mom of five took to the social media site to post a series of happy family photos, where she gave thanks for the “wonderful adventure” her life with Josh has been.

 On July 5, Anna Duggar shared multiple birthday photos of her young children—all who have names that begin with the letter M—as well as a snap of Josh kissing her on the forehead.
-The Duggar mom captioned the photo with:
+The Duggar mom captioned the photo with the following.

 “June was an exciting month for our family: Marcus, Michael and I are officially a year older + Josh and I celebrated our 10 year engagement anniversary!
 The past 10 years have been a wonderful adventure.
 So thankful for God’s redeeming grace and His blessings to us along the way, especially our 5 M’s!”